alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-04-intro-cryptography 3.markdown

 date:   2020-04-04 09:15:16 +0200
 categories: cryptography
 ---
 This is the third part of Introduction to Cryptography.
-The post covers the Java APIs that implement the same algorithms that we spoke about in the previous post, symmetric and asymmetric encryption, as well as signatures.
+The post covers the Java APIs that implement the same algorithms that we spoke about in the previous posts, symmetric and asymmetric encryption, as well as digital signatures.

-### Java APIs
+### Java APIs, Encryption, Decryption, Signatures

 I am going to exemplify here the concepts from the previous posts using the Java Cryptography Extensions (JCE).
 Most programming languages have similar cryptographic support.
 JCE revolves around the following classes: